Research

 Resilience Engineering

 This research project is developing resilience models based on reliability engineering and machine learning techniques to predict when a system will recover to a high level of performance after suffering from a disruptive event that degraded system’s functionality.
 An open source tool is being built to allow users to automatically apply resilience models to predict recovery time to a specified level of performance or what actions to take in order to reach a target level of performance quickly and cost effectively, as well as resilience metrics such as performance lost/preserved.
-Those models are general and can be applied to any domain such as cyber-physical, computer, environmental, end financial system.
+These models can be customized to many domains such as cyber-physical, computer, environmental, and financial systems as well as supply chains.

 For more information click here.